Neurocrine Biosciences

 Neurocrine Biosciences, Inc. is an American biopharmaceutical company founded in 1992.
-The company is headquartered in San Diego, California, and led by CEO Kevin Gorman.
+It is headquartered in San Diego, California, and led by CEO Kyle Gano as of October 11, 2024.
 Neurocrine develops treatments for neurological and endocrine-related diseases and disorders.
 In 2017, the company's drug valbenazine (Ingrezza) was approved in the US to treat adults with tardive dyskinesia (TD).

 The company is also developing treatments that are in various stages of clinical research for Parkinson's disease, Tourette syndrome, and congenital adrenal hyperplasia and with a partner for endometriosis and uterine fibroids.

 History

 Neurocrine was founded in San Diego, California, in 1992.
 The company's academic founders were Wylie Vale of the Salk Institute for Biological Studies, and Lawrence Steinman of Stanford University.
-The company was backed by Avalon Ventures among others.
+The company was backed and organized by Larry Bock of Avalon Ventures among others.

 In 1995, the company collaborated with Belgium-based Janssen Pharmaceutica N.V. to develop treatments for psychiatric disorders utilizing corticotropin releasing factor (CRF) antagonists, a class of compounds to treat psychiatric, neurological and gastrointestinal diseases including anxiety, depression and irritable bowel syndrome.
 The company underwent an IPO in May 1996, listing on the NASDAQ exchange under the symbol NBIX and raising $34.2 million.

 In October 1996, Eli Lilly and Company agreed to pay Neurocrine $74 million over five years to develop drugs for obesity and Alzheimer's disease based on its research of CRF-binding protein-ligand inhibitors.

 In July 2001, Neurocrine and GlaxoSmithKline entered into a worldwide research, development and commercialization agreement, including a collaborative research program for up to five years to identify and develop CRF-R antagonist compounds.
 The collaboration also included worldwide development and commercialization of NBI-34041 as well as potential backup candidates resulting from the research program.
 Neurocrine received upfront fees and early milestone payments totaling $25.5 million.

 In December 2002, Neurocrine reached an agreement with Pfizer for the rights to its experimental insomnia drug, indiplon.
 The deal paid Neurocrine $100 million initially with a possible $300 million more if the drug met regulatory and sales goals.
 In May 2006, the FDA issued a non-approvable letter for a modified-release 15 mg formulation of indiplon and an approvable letter with stipulations for 5 mg and 10 mg immediate-release formulations.
 As a result, Pfizer terminated its agreement with Neurocrine.
 Following a resubmission of the 5 mg and 10 mg formulations in December 2007, Neurocrine's new drug application was deemed 'approvable' but the FDA requested additional studies.
 The company discontinued development of the drug in the United States.
 In 2007, Neurocrine partnered with Dainippon Sumitomo Pharma to develop and commercialize indiplon in Japan.
 The deal paid Neurocrine $20 million up front with the ability to receive milestone payments and royalties based on the commercialization of indiplon in Japan.